about us

 We receive positive feedback from young people who say they have been listened to, are taken seriously, and have a say in their own support which makes a difference to them.

-See here for a bit more detail about our strategic priorities.
 See here to read about our impact.

 Centre 33’s Mission is: